abrahamoaks/Fetal-Health-Risk-Detection-Web-App/README.md

 * **Accuracy score** - To evaluate the overall performance of the classification model.
 ![Abraham](img/classification_report.jpg)

-## Project Highlight(s)
-+ ✅ Model achieved an accuracy of >90% using K-Nearest Neighbor machine learning algorithm
-+ ✅ Model built on robust dataset classified & labelled by expert Obstetricians to ensure reliable and actionable prediction
-+ ✅ Model operationalized with a user friendly flask web application

 ## Data-Driven Solution
   ### Deploying the Model with a Flask Web App